aurelia-contrib/aurelia-open-id-connect/README.md

     jspm install github:shaunluttin/aurelia-open-id-connect@0.11.2

 We recommend `npm install` instead of `jspm install`.

-Add the following two dependencies to aurelia.json.
+Now make the following changes to `aurelia.json`.
+Add the following dependencies:

 ```
 {